The guidance below provides responses to questions regarding UDS reporting of outreach and enrollment (O/E) assists.

 O/E assists reported in the UDS is not limited to the Health Insurance Marketplace.
 Health centers may include assists to any medical insurance reported in the UDS Table 4.

 Can assists provided be reported when assistance is provided through a phone call or email?

 Yes, as long as the assist provided is consistent with the definition outlined above.

 How should we report the number of assists provided for an individual who is representing other family members?

-Health center staff who assist an individual representing other family members should count all the family members represented as part of the total number of assists provided.
-For example, one individual who is assisted to set up an account and submits an application for herself and four other family members would be reported as 5 assists provided for the 5 applications submitted.
+Health center staff who assist a health center patient representing other family members should count all the family members represented as part of the total number of assists provided.
+The family members do not need to be health center patients to be reported on this line.
+For example, one individual who is assisted to set up an account and submits an application for herself and four other family members would be reported as 5 assists provided for the five applications submitted.

 Do small group visits count as one assist or is the number based on the number of people in the group?

-Enrollment assists refer to the individuals being directly assisted (e.g., set up accounts and submitting applications).
+Enrollment assists refer to the individuals being directly assisted (e.g., setting up accounts and submitting applications).
 Count the number of individuals in the group who receive customized assistance.